toggledbits/RGB-LED-Strip-Sequencer/README.md

 1. A version of the driver that accepts a Nano or Feather directly.
 This will "shorten" the sandwich and make a more compact design.
 1. WiFi-enable it so my home automation system can monitor and control it.
 1. Modify the case design to that the boards are inserted from the bottom.
 This will make fitting them into the case easier.
+1. I can see how some of the subtle design choices for the enclosure (like wall thickness) dramatically affect print time, so I'll tune the enclosure to make printing quicker and use less material.

 ## Build One! ##